dronperminov/ternary_addition_reducer/README.md

 The optimized schemes are saved in JSON format, which is fully compatible with the [FastMatrixMultiplication](https://github.com/dronperminov/FastMatrixMultiplication?tab=readme-ov-file#reduced-scheme-format) repository.
 This format allows for easy integration with other tools, verification of correctness, and further processing.

+## Algorithm Overview
+The core reduction algorithm follows this iterative process:

+### Step 1: Frequency Counting
+For all expressions in the current scheme, count frequencies of all possible subexpressions of the form `ai + aj` or `ai - aj`.
+This identifies common computational patterns that can be factored out.

+### Step 2: Subexpression Selection
+Using one of the strategies described below, select a candidate subexpression.

+### Step 3: Replacement
+Replace all occurrences of the selected subexpression with a fresh variable and update all affected expressions.

+### Step 4: Iteration
+Repeat steps 1-3 until no more profitable subexpressions exist (`frequency ≤ 1` for all pairs).

 ## Optimization strategies
 The tool employs seven different strategies: